alex/what-happens-when/README.rst

 set to "complete" and a "load" event is fired.

 Note there is never an "Invalid Syntax" error on an HTML page.
-Browsers fix any invalid content and go on.
+Browsers fix any invalid content and go on, however these fixes may depend on the particular browser and may slightly vary across different browsers, the difference is mostly subtle and are barely noticeable.

 CSS interpretation
 ------------------